Asteroid capture: Electric propulsion

 Traditional chemical rockets work well in a thick atmosphere environment, but electric propulsion has higher propulsive efficiency than chemical propulsion.
-Ion thruster, for example, has an efficiency of 90 percent whilst chemical propulsion's efficiency is around 35 percent.
+An ion thruster, for example, has an efficiency of 90 percent whilst chemical propulsion's efficiency is around 35 percent.
 In space, there is no atmospheric drag.
-Since carrying propellant to an asteroid is expensive, fetching a heavy asteroid requires an extremely efficient engine such as an electric one, or one that uses the asteroid's own mass as reaction mass.
+Since carrying propellant to an asteroid is expensive, fetching a heavy asteroid requires an extremely efficient engine such as an electric one, or one that uses the asteroid's own material as reaction mass.

 Robotic arms

-Based on NASA's Asteroid Redirect Mission, a satellite would grab a boulder and return to predetermined orbit.
-Robotic arms are used for various purposes including grabbing a boulder.
-Canadarm 2 is an example of an advanced robotic arm used in space.
-Canadarm 2 not only helps docking cargo spacecraft to the International Space Station but also performs station maintenance.
+Based on NASA's Asteroid Redirect Mission, a satellite would grab a boulder from a larger asteroid before returning to a predetermined orbit.
+Canadarm 2 is an example of an advanced robotic arm used in space, of the type which could be helpful in such a mission.
+Currently, the Canadarm 2 not only helps docking cargo spacecraft to the International Space Station but also performs station maintenance.
 Advancement in robotic arms helps artificial asteroid capture to perform precise collection of samples on the asteroid's surface.

 Lunar flyby

-Lunar flyby can also be used to capture an asteroid.
+Lunar flybys can also be used to capture an asteroid.
 The orbits of an asteroid before and after lunar flyby have different Jacobi constants.
 When the Jacobi constant of its orbit reaches a certain value, the asteroid will be captured.
 The capture regions of different pre-flyby Jacobi constants can be represented numerically, and these capture regions can be used to determine whether the asteroid can be captured by lunar flybys, which will finally be validated through the ephemerides model.